alphagov/nodejs-starter/README.md

 This repo is just the initial config for a Node.js project.

-It uses [Standard] to enforce code quality and formatting and [Husky], a module that helps you run scripts on git hooks.
+It uses [XO] to enforce code quality and formatting and [Husky], a module that helps you run scripts on git hooks.

-If you want to see [Standard] in action, clone this repo and edit `index.js` with some style errors e.g. use a `;` or indent badly.
-When you run the commit `standard --fix` will remove the `;` and fix indentation.
+If you want to see [XO] in action, clone this repo and edit `index.js` with some style errors e.g. use a `;` or indent badly.
+When you run the commit `xo --fix` will remove the `;` and fix indentation.

 Et voilà!
 Automagically keep your code consistent across the whole team.